 I own a very beautiful faja (woven belt) that was a gift 2 years ago from a Beca mom and master weaver named Cecilia; it is truly 1 of my most prized possessions.
 Folks who traveled with me last summer will remember her as 1 of the women who demonstrated her weaving for us.

-The day after I arrived I visited her home.
-Cecilia's daughter, Rosa, is a talented girl (pictured with me last July).
+The day after I arrived I visited Cecilia's home.
+Her daughter, Rosa, is a talented girl (pictured with me last July).

 Rosa created the huipil (traditional blouse) you see below for a school project.
 I was blown away by the quality of her work and when she told me it was for sale I was happy to buy it.
 It's a nice match, I think, with the faja woven by her mother which is pink with vivid pink tinsely designs (I'm pretty sure tinsely is a word).